 Isla de la Juventud is something of a forgotten paradise.
 It is the least developed of all the corners of Cuba and for no especially good reason other than possibly Fidel Castro decided to keep this area reserved for Cuba.
 Although it at one time had a Hilton Hotel, built on the Pirate Coast prior to the Cuban revolution, lack of investment and infrastructure means that other than Cubans relatively few foreigners visit the area.
 Those that do are more often than not a mix of anglers, scuba divers and the more inquisitive tourists looking for an unvarnished slice of Cuban life.
 Of note to anglers staying at Hotel Rancho there is a simple museum nearby within the notorious pre-revolution prison, Presidio Modelo as well as a nearby local beach and restaurant which are worth a visit.
 The Isle of Youth is a unique location.
 If you want to see how Cuba hums ‘Far from the madding crowd’ this should be the place to visit.

-Over the week it will move anchorages allowing anglers to fish the full expanse of the area whist cutting down on travel time on a skiff
+Over the week it will move anchorages, typically covering 3 locations, allowing anglers to fish the full expanse of the area whist cutting down on the travel time on a skiff.

 Arrive in Havana